 It’s sometimes really tempting to make excuses or misinterpret violence, possessiveness, or anger as an expression of love.
 But, even if you believe that the person hurting you loves you, it is not healthy or acceptable.

-People often try to change their own behaviour so that their partner will stop being abusive, but the reality is, only they can stop being abusive.
+People often try to change their own behaviour so that their partner will stop being abusive, but the reality is, only the person being abusive can stop the abuse.
 It is never your fault or something you have done that prompts abuse – it is the choice of your partner.

 Abusive people hardly ever change their behaviour, however much they promise to.
 Abuse almost never stops by itself, it just gets worse over time.
 If you are in a situation where someone is hurting you, even if it’s someone you love, it’s not your fault and seeking help and advice is the best option.

-If you can think of any way in which your partner is trying to control you, make you feel bad about yourself, isolate you from the rest of your world, or harm you physically or sexually, then it’s really important to get help.
+If you can think of any way in which your partner is trying to control you, make you feel bad about yourself, isolate you from the rest of your support network, or harm you physically or sexually, then it’s really important to get help.

 Finally, if you’re worried someone might see you have been on this page, find out how to cover your tracks online.